FREE SHIPPING on orders of $85 or more

 In various documents Pangle has been spelled Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations.
 Pagan, Paganell, Paganel, Pagnell and others.

 This web page shows only a small excerpt of our Pangle research.
-Another 335 words (24 lines of text) covering the years 1180, 1265, and 1821 are included under the topic Early Pangle History in all our PDF Extended History products.
+Another 335 words (24 lines of text) covering the years 1180, 1265, and 1821 are included under the topic Early Pangle History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Pangle Notables in all our PDF Extended History products.
+More information is included under the topic Early Pangle Notables in all our PDF Extended History products and printed products wherever possible.

 Significant portions of the populations of both the United States and Canada are still made up of the ancestors of Dalriadan families.
 Some of those in Canada originally settled the United States, but went north as United Empire Loyalists in the American War of Independence.
 The late 19th and early 20th centuries saw the ancestors of many Scots on both sides of the border begin to recover their collective national heritage through Clan societies and highland games.
 Some of the first North American settlers carried this name or one of its variants: James Pagan, who came to Virginia in 1688; Robert Pagan, who arrived in Maine in 1748; Thomas Pagan, who arrived in St. John, N.B. in 1800; William Pagan, who came to New York in 1766.